Sponsorship & global hiring reality

 Salary research without fantasy maths

-Treat employer-published bands as starting points.
-Cross-check with provincial payroll surveys, union scales where relevant, and posting-specific responsibilities.
+Treat employer salary bands as starting points.
+Cross-check them with provincial wage data, union scales where relevant, and the exact duties in the listing.

 How Global Sponsor Hub helps